-George Martin’s second of two appearances on the long-running BBC radio series Desert Island Discs was broadcast on this day.
+George Martin’s second of two appearances on the long-running BBC radio series Desert Island Discs was broadcast on 19 November 1995.

 The Beatles’ producer was interviewed by presenter Sue Lawley, and chose the eight records, luxury item and book he would take if stranded as a castaway on a desert island.

 - Maurice Ravel: ‘Daphnis and Chloe – Daybreak’ (London Symphony Orchestra; conductor Pierre Monteux)

 - The Beatles: ‘I Want To Hold Your Hand’

 - Wolfgang Amadeus Mozart: ‘Oboe Quartet in F major’ (Nash Ensemble)